JosLaw/valerie-mehong/README.md

 ---

+## **Design**
+The website utilises a minimalistic colour pallete of black and white tones for background colours.
+The font is an imported font called BenchNine.
+All headings are in a light colour called Aliceblue '#F0F8FF', with the font colour of the paragraphs being black.
+The links, excluding the header title, change colour to Aqua on hover action.

+The layout was planned using a programme called Balsamiq to create the wireframes.
+You can find the wireframes here: [Wireframes](https://github.com/JosLaw/valerie-mehong/blob/main/assets/images/readme_docs/wireframes.jpg)

+---

 ## <center> **Features** </center>

  ### **Navigation**
  The navigation bar is fixed to the viewpoint so as the user scrolls it will remain in view at all times.
+This is so the user can navigate the site easily without needing to scroll to the top of the page.
 To differeniate it from the background, it has a slightly translucient background colour with light text.
 When the curser/mouse hovers over any of the sections, the background and text colour changes to signify which section you have selected.
 Each navigation title is a link to the named page.

 ![screenshot of navigation bar](/assets/images/readme_docs/nav_ss.jpg)

  ### **Header**
  The header contains the name of the artist for whom the website is for.
 This is fixed to the viewpoint across all pages.
 The text is large in a light colour to make it stand out from the black banner background of the block.
 It is also linked to the landing/index page.
+This will keep the artist's name at the forefront of the user's mind whilst interacting with the site

 ![screenshot of header stating "Valérie Mehong"](/assets/images/readme_docs/header2_ss.jpg)